Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Screenshot of Google Tag Manager container with Triggers and All Clicks trigger highlighted

 We can change the name of this trigger now that it will track just add-to-cart clicks instead of all clicks.
-To specify these clicks, select Some Clicks and configure the trigger so that Click Class equals Add to cart.
+To specify these clicks, select Some Clicks and configure the trigger so that Click Class equals Add to Cart.

 Make sure that you type the value exactly as it appears inside the single quotes in Google Tag Manager—it is also case-sensitive.
 Click Save.